usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 24e %}
 {% asset design-standards/figure_24e_max_doorway_depth.gif alt="" %}
 {% figcaption %}
-<strong>Maximum Doorway Depth.</strong> Clear width is 32 inches (815 mm) minimum measured from the one side wall to the face of the opposite side wall.
-The maximum depth of the opening shown is 24 inches (810 mm).
+<p><strong>Maximum Doorway Depth.</strong> Clear width is 32 inches (815 mm) minimum measured from the one side wall to the face of the opposite side wall.
+The maximum depth of the opening shown is 24 inches (810 mm).</p>
 {% endfigcaption %}
 {% endfigure %}